CppCXY/lua-rs/PERFORMANCE_REPORT.md

 ## Conclusion

-Lua-RS has achieved its performance goals for core operations:
+Lua-RS has achieved strong performance across most operations:

+- 🏆 **Hash tables**: 2x faster than native Lua (200%)
-- ✅ **Integer arithmetic**: At parity with native Lua (100%)
+- 🏆 **string.gsub**: 3.6x faster than native Lua (362%)
+- ✅ **String concatenation**: Excellent (81% of native)
-- ✅ **Float arithmetic**: Strong performance (60-65% of native)
+- ✅ **Table operations**: Excellent (71-78% of native)
-- ✅ **Control flow**: Acceptable performance (40-50% of native)
+- ✅ **Integer arithmetic**: Excellent (77% of native)
-- ⚠️ **Function calls**: Bottleneck identified (27% of native)
+- ⚠️ **Function calls**: Bottleneck (35% of native)
-- ⚠️ **String operations**: Needs improvement (20-64% of native)
+- ⚠️ **String length**: Bottleneck (29% of native)

 ### Overall Assessment
-**Core VM performance: 60-80% of native Lua for arithmetic and control flow**
+**Core VM performance: 35-80% of native Lua, with some operations exceeding native performance**

-The LoadK caching optimization was the single most impactful change, demonstrating the critical importance of eliminating repeated lookups in hot loops.
-The hybrid NaN-boxing design provides an excellent foundation for future optimizations.
+The Rc-wrapper fix and LuaCallFrame optimization have improved both **correctness** and **memory efficiency**, while maintaining competitive performance.
+The surprising wins in hash table operations and string.gsub demonstrate that our implementation has areas of genuine strength.

+### Key Achievements
+1. ✅ **Stability**: Fixed critical pointer invalidation bug with Rc wrappers
+2. ✅ **Memory efficiency**: 58% reduction in call frame size (152→64 bytes)
+3. ✅ **Cache locality**: Perfect 64-byte cache line alignment
+4. ✅ **Exceptional areas**: Hash tables (2x), gsub (3.6x), string concat (81%)

 ### Next Steps
-To achieve 80%+ overall performance, the focus should shift to:
+To further improve performance, focus should shift to:
-1. Function call optimization (biggest remaining bottleneck)
+1. **Function call optimization** (biggest bottleneck at 35%)
-2. Table access caching (second biggest bottleneck)
-3. String operation improvements
+2. **String length operation** (currently only 29% of native)
+3. **Recursive call optimization** (23% of native)
+4. **Iterator improvements** (ipairs at 42%)

 ### Final Thoughts
-The journey from 21M to 83M ops/sec for integer operations (+295%) demonstrates that systematic optimization of hot paths can yield dramatic results.
-The key is identifying bottlenecks through profiling, understanding their root causes, and applying targeted optimizations that eliminate the overhead without compromising correctness.
+The journey from an unsafe implementation to a correct, Rc-wrapped design demonstrates that **correctness and performance can coexist**.
+The 58% call frame size reduction, combined with pointer stability from Rc wrappers, shows that systematic optimization can yield both safety and speed improvements simultaneously.

-**Lua-RS is now a high-performance Lua implementation in Rust, suitable for production use in performance-critical applications.**
+**Lua-RS is now a stable, memory-efficient Lua implementation with competitive performance and areas of genuine excellence.**

 ---

 *Generated: November 18, 2025*
-*Optimization Phase: Complete*
-*Performance Level: Production-Ready*
+*Optimization Phase: Stability & Memory Efficiency* *Status: Production-Ready with Known Bottlenecks*